jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 > [!info] **Disclaimer:**
 >
-> The following are mostly the notes I took whenstarting to learn TD.
+> The following are mostly the notes I took when starting to learn TD.
 Don't read this if you want to get started.
 > I instead recommend to check out Bileam Tschepe's [Beginner Course](https://www.youtube.com/playlist?list=PLFrhecWXVn5862cxJgysq9PYSjLdfNiHz).
 > This might only be useful if you are looking for some Houdini analogies!